SunnyDeshpande/mobilerobotics_racecar/README.md

 -----------------------------------------

-2. Race Track Challenge Task 2: Object Detection
+### 2. Race Track Challenge Task 2: Object Detection

 Make sure all electronics are connected and powered on.
-This includes the Jetson, Arduino, BAtterie>
+This includes the Jetson, Arduino, Batteries.

 Make sure PS4 controller is paired with Jetson.